Coconut & Panko Crusted Tofu Pad Thai

 Doesn’t that sound ah-mazing!
 Well, I was actually worried about creating this recipe.
 Why?
 Because I have never cooked tofu in my life.
 I know, I know, I’ve been a Flexitarian since age 12, and somehow I have consumed and prepared endless amounts of protein that didn’t include tofu.
 Well darlings, I joined the tofu club and this my friends is an easy game changer.

-My husband, LOVES coconut water.
-As such, we usually have fresh coconuts lying around the kitchen.
+My daughter, LOVES coconut water.
+As such, I usually have fresh coconuts lying around the kitchen.
 Usually, I have no idea what to do with the coconuts after they are drained – but today they served equally functional as I was able to use them to serve my Tofu Pad Thai.

 Coconut and Panko Crusted Tofu